programinglive/programinglive.github.io/pages/faq/software_development/request/what_is_http_response.md

 ---
 layout: default
 title: What is HTTP Response?
-parent: Software Development
+parent: What is Request?
-grand_parent: FAQ
+grand_parent: Software Development
 description: "What is HTTP Response?"
 ---

-# HTTP Response
+# What is HTTP Response?

 **Table of Contents**

 1. [Introduction](#introduction)
 2. [What is an HTTP Response?](#what-is-an-http-response)
 3. [HTTP Response Structure](#http-response-structure)